bluelibs/runner/README.md

 ### When to use either?

 - `hooks` are for resources to extend each other, compose functionalities, they are mostly used for configuration and blending in the system.
-- `on` is for when you want to perform a task when something happens.
+- `on` is for when you want to perform a task when something happens, like send an email, begin processing something, etc.

 ## Middleware